GDurgampudi18/HsFormAutomation/README.md

-# HsFormAutomation (Fill in the contact form and submit it)
+# HsFormAutomation
+Testcase:
-Validate the thank you form after submitting it.
+Fill in the Hscontact form and submit it and Validate the thank you form after submitting it.

 Tools and Technoloies used:
 VisualStudio